java-operator-sdk/kubernetes-glue-operator/docs/reference.md

       bulk: true             # set bulk flag to true
       resourceTemplate: |    # only resourceTemplate allowed
-        items:               # items wraps the templated resources {#for i in parent.spec.replicas}  # use parent spec to template all the resources
+        items:               # items wraps the templated resources {#for i in parent.spec.replicas}  # using parent's spec to template all the resources
         - apiVersion: v1
           kind: ConfigMap
           metadata: